-Nguvi, an avid reader started writing as a teenager.
-He lists, among his writing influences Mwila Readith Muliyunda (RIP), Niccolo Machiavelli, Jim Collins, Gilbert Banda, Haruki Murakami, Arther Golden, Eric Ries, JK Rowling and Dan Brown.
-The Prince by Niccolo Machiavelli is one of his all-time favorite reads.
+Nguvi, an avid reader, started writing as a teenager.
+He lists among his writing influences, Mwila Readith Muliyunda (RIP), Niccolo Machiavelli, Jim Collins, Gilbert Banda, Haruki Murakami, Arther Golden, Eric Ries, JK Rowling and Dan Brown.
+The Prince, by Niccolo Machiavelli, is one of his all-time favourite reads.

 The Kabwe based writer is an alumnus of Mulungushi University and a seasoned entrepreneur with an enviable portfolio ranging from wildlife ranching, crocodile conservation, crop farming to livestock rearing, goat and crocodile leather tanning.
 Others include fish farming, hospitality and accommodation.